 - taking out the garbage

-Packing snack boxes is first because this is where I use up what we have.
+Packing snack boxes are first because this is where I use up what we have.
 Each box can be different depending on the kid or adult.
-For example MarocBaba wouldn’t get gluten items in his box.
+For example, MarocBaba wouldn’t get gluten items in his box.
 I feel comfortable giving M items that are a little messier like dips.
 K is in a super picky stage so I can make just the right choices that will leave him happy.

 There’s really no limit to what you can put in your snack boxes but I try to keep a few things in mind;